alice-bian/Paint-Application/README.md

 # Paint-Application
 A paint program built from scratch.
 Extends a GUI toolkit and implements a paint application that uses it.
-All code written in OCaml, a functional programming language.
+This program allows users to draw points, lines, and ellipses, along with a slider to adjust the the thickness of lines.
+Also allows user to choose from a pallet of nine predetermined colors, with the current color displayed in the bottom left corner.
+At any point, users can undo their last stroke or quit the program.
+All code is written in OCaml, a functional programming language.